 HMRC operates a graduate fast-track scheme, but for customs roles a greater number of graduates are recruited to posts that are not specifically graduate entry but nevertheless can be challenging.
-Immigration officers can join specialist teams, including forgery detection and intelligence gathering, or to move into enforcement work and there are opportunities for overseas postings.
+Immigration officers can join specialist teams, including forgery detection and intelligence gathering, or move into enforcement work.
+There are also opportunities for overseas postings.
 Entry is through recruitment competitions and although a degree is not required, most recruits are graduates.

 Follow the links below for profiles of common occupations in this sector:

 HM Revenue & Customs (HMRC) - government department with responsibility for collecting and administering direct and indirect taxes, and paying and administering certain state benefits, as well as enforcing and administering border and frontier protection.
 Details of the Graduate Programme (Tax Professional) and the HMRC Internship Programme can also be found on the website.

 World Customs Organisation (WCO) - an independent, intergovernmental body whose mission is to enhance the effectiveness and efficiency of Customs administrations of its 179 Member Governments.
 Useful for background reading and with its links to overseas governments' customs organisations.